Doctor of Education in Teaching and Learning with Emerging Technologies (EdD TLET)

 - The general prerequisite for entry into the programme will be a Taught Master’s degree in an appropriate field related to technology or education from The UWI or another approved University, having achieved at least a B+ average or its equivalent, with the following discipline preferences:

-- Teaching specialisation: an academic discipline related to teaching and learning or education
+- Teaching concentration: an academic discipline related to teaching and learning or education

-- Curriculum Quality specialisation: an academic discipline related to curriculum and instruction or curriculum/instructional design
+- Curriculum Quality concentration: an academic discipline related to curriculum and instruction or curriculum/instructional design

-- Technology specialisation: an academic discipline related to technology
+- Technology concentration: an academic discipline related to technology

 - Two or more years of work experience in a teaching environment